vietqtran/vietqtran/README.md

 Software Engineer
 -----------------

 I am a Devops + Backend Developer with experience working with technologies such as Docker, Kubernetes, CI/CD, and Cloud services.
-I specialize in developing and optimizing the backend system, ensuring performance, security and expansion.
 Currently, I am constantly learning about system architecture and cloud computing, aiming to become a Cloud Engineer and Solutions Architect in the future.
 I am passionate about building effective infrastructure solutions, processing processes and optimizing the system on Cloud platforms such as AWS, GCP and Azure.

 * 🌍  I'm based in Vietnam
 * ✉️  You can contact me at [tranquocviet1303@gmail.com](mailto:tranquocviet1303@gmail.com)